bisturi/bisturi/docs/reference/05_packet_as_field.md

 In the other hand, the Ref should not be used to link layers.
 For example, if you have the packet Ethernet and the packet IP, maybe you will be temted to define Ethernet.payload as Ref(IP) but this will bound your Ethernet implementation to IP.
-Exists more flexible solutions to this as i will show you.
+Exists more flexible solutions to this called 'specializations' which i will show you later.

 We can do a last improvement.
 Some times we use sub packets to organize better the structure of the big picture but it become annoying the extra level of indirection.